TannerBurns/ctf/README.md

 		b.
 Find the green "Clone or download" button at the top right corner of the page.
 		c.
 Click the button and copy the web URL that is displayed in the box.
 		d.
 Open a terminal and choose the directory that you want to clone into.
 		e.
-Now, by using the command "$git clone <https URL>", you will create a local remote repository.
+Now, by using the command "$git clone https://github.com/TannerBurns/ctf.git", you will create a local remote repository in directory "ctf".

 	Option 2) Download ZIP -